-We specialise in the installation of networked Intruder Alarm Systems capable of multiple partitions and hundreds of zones, hard wired or wire free.
+We specialise in the installation of networked Intruder Alarm Systems capable of multiple partitions and hundreds of zones, hard wired or wire free with full App control.
 Complete protection from a bells only to a 24 hour Central Station Dual Path monitored system with police response.
 Our residential systems are partitioned to allow you to arm the downstairs of your home whilst allowing you to freely move around the first floor elevation.
 Our commercial systems can be multi-partitioned to allow various areas to be armed within the same premises and allow communal areas to remain unarmed until ready.

 Hard Wired Alarm